what we do

-- Applications for summer Fellowships are due Thursday, March 21 at noon.
+- Applications for IAP Fellowships and Internships are due Friday, October 18 at noon.

 - Looking for a project idea?
 Community partners often suggest projects or challenges to us that could be developed into Fellowships or Internships.
 Check-out the current ideas on the PSC Opportunities page.

 - Applications for semester-time Fellowships and Internships can be submitted at any time.